Caffeine Overdose Symptoms: Signs, Cases, Prevention

 Top 10 Caffeine Overdose Symptoms

-Here are the usual symptoms in order from the first ones to be experienced to the more severe, later stage symptoms resulting from even larger doses of caffeine.
+Here are the usual caffeine overdose symptoms in order from the first ones to be experienced to the more severe, later stage symptoms resulting from even larger doses of caffeine.

 - Jitters, Restlessness, and Nervousness